Banh Chung (Vietnamese Sticky Rice Cake)

 What is Banh Chung?

-Banh chưng (pronounced baan chuhng) is the most traditional cake in the Vietnamese food culture.
-They are normally available all year but during Tet or Lunar New Year they are seen in every family gathering.
+Banh chưng (pronounced baan chuhng) is one of the most traditional recipes in Vietnamese cuisine.
+They are usually available year-round, but during Tet (Lunar New Year), they are seen at every family gathering.
+These sticky rice cakes represent the earth.
+In ancient times, people believed the earth was square, and they created this dish to reflect that shape.

-This Vietnamese sticky rice cake is wrapped in layers of fresh banana leaves which gives the rice its green-tinted color.
-When you take a bite into the sticky rice you are greeted with mashed seasoned mung beans and umami flavored pork belly.
+This Vietnamese sticky rice cake is wrapped in layers of fresh banana leaves, which gives the rice its green-tinted color.
+When you take a bite of the sticky rice, you are greeted by mashed seasoned mung beans and umami-rich pork belly.
+This dish is also served with other Tet favorites such as bitter melon soup (canh kho qua) and thit kho tau (Vietnamese braised pork belly.

 An unwrapped banh chung sitting on a banana leaf and plate.